French Monkfish Stew from Brittany: Lotte à L’Armoricaine

 I’m not just awful at filleting fish; I’m slimy scared – am I alone?

 My Grandpa, Tommy, is either laughing from above or looking on with frustration as he was a popular fishmonger in Scotland, going from coastal village to village south of Edinburgh.
-Looking back, I should have asked him for a few lessons but it wasn’t the kind of thing we asked grandpas to do at a young age; we were more interested in making sweet snowballs with Granny.
+Looking back, I should have asked him for a few lessons but it wasn’t the kind of thing we asked grandpas to do at a young age; we were more interested in baking and rolling snowballs with Granny.
 In any case, once Grandpa’s rounds had finished, he’d disappear into the pigeon shed to coo on his prize-winning racers.

 So, I’m fly: I cheat and ask the fishmonger to prepare the fish fillets so that I just cut the meaty flesh into lovely medallions.
 All that’s left is the large middle bone.
 Either forget it and use ready-made fish stock but if you’re going the whole monty, ask your fishmonger for the skin and bone to be packaged separately to make your own fish stock (see note below).